Created Date: 20 December 2024

 The settlor of a discretionary trust may wish to ensure certain controls are placed around the key powers of the trustees.
 This can be achieved by requiring the trustees to obtain the consent of a third party before exercising such powers.

-Such a third party is known as a protector of the trust.
+Such a third party often described as the "protector" of the trust.
 The rights and obligations of a protector vary from trust to trust and are normally set out in the trust instrument.
-Often, the protector is a close friend, relative or professional adviser of the settlor.
+Often, the protector is a close friend, relative or trusted professional adviser of the settlor.

-Common powers which are made subject to protector consent include the trustees’ power to appoint new trustees, the addition and removal of beneficiaries and the distribution of capital from the trust fund.
+Common powers which are made subject to protector consent include the trustees’ power to appoint new trustees, the addition and removal of beneficiaries and the payment of income and/or capital from the trust fund.

 Trust period